stoeps13/connections-doc/source/admin/admin/t_admin_communities_generate_hashmaps.md

 Java hash maps provide a useful mechanism for storing community data so that it can be quickly retrieved.
 You can use the community fetch commands to return a vector of hash maps that contain all the data for communities.
 The fetch commands return a list of communities.
 You then pass the lists to print commands to print data for specific communities.

+!!! note
-**Note:** The following commands listed can also be used to retrieve information about subcommunities.
+    The following commands listed can also be used to retrieve information about subcommunities.

 1. To retrieve and list community data, complete the following steps.
 2. Start the wsadmin client from the following directory of the system on which you installed the Deployment Manager: